 Diagnosing a SCH is based on its symptoms and visualization via ultrasound scan.
 Many women visit the doctor or emergency department with the chief complaint of vaginal bleeding during early pregnancy.
 An ultrasound, either transvaginal or abdominal, would more than likely be carried out.
 During the ultrasound scan, the doctor or radiologist will locate the fetus and assess its current condition.
 Identifying a SCH by an untrained eye is difficult.
 The clot appears as a black mass within the uterus.
 It almost appears as if another placenta is present.
 Ordinary ultrasound images appear blackish with visuals of bone.
 After a visual of the blood clot is made, and it appears a woman is not having a miscarriage, the diagnosis of SCH is made.

 Having a diagnosis of SCH instead of a miscarriage is probably a relief, but having SCH comes with its own concerns.

 Treatment of Subchorionic Hematoma

-There is no formal treatment for this blood clot but each doctor is different.
+There is no formal treatment for this blood clot, but each doctor is different.
 Some suggest that you can continue with your everyday activities while others may suggest taking it easy.
 Some physicians even suggest refraining from sexual intercourse throughout pregnancy and bed rest.
 Surgery is not an option.
-Straining and heavy lifting should be avoided- as such for a normal pregnancy.
+Straining and heavy lifting should be avoided, but this is also suggested in normal pregnancy.

 Some doctors prefer a ‘wait and see’ approach while others choose to use medications.
 Blood thinners such as: aspirin, Lovenox (inj), Coumadin and Heparin (inj) are used in attempts to ‘bleed’ the clot out.
 Estrogen and Progesterone therapy is also sometimes used to aid in the development of the pregnancy.